-Do you want to know how to deal with passive-aggressive people?
+If there are passive-aggressive people in your life, you will want to know how to deal with them.

 Those of us who are straight-talking and no-nonsense types, nothing gets on our nerves more than passive-aggressive people.
 It is one of the most insidious and underhand ways of dealing with conflict.
 So why do some people continue to use it?
-More importantly, is there a way we can learn how to deal with passive-aggressive people?
+More importantly, how to deal with the passive-aggressive behaviours of these people?